mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 (4) The DF annotation `LAYOUT_FLAG` fully overwrites the list in DE configuration `flags` and instead defines which attributes are displayed as `flag`.
 (3) The DF annotations `UNIT_MEASURE_CONCEPTS`, `DRILLDOWN_CONCEPTS` and `DRILLDOWN` define which attributes are displayed differently due to other (already existing, being implemented or planned) features, even if they have been listed in any of the previously mentioned settings.
 (2) The DF annotation `NOT_DISPLAYED` defines which attributes are **not displayed** at all even if they have been listed in any of the previously mentioned setting.
-(1) All attributes not defined by the previously listed settings are indicated by an information icon '(i)' and shown in the `information` side panel.
+(1) All attributes not defined by the previously listed settings are indicated by an information icon `(i)` and shown in the `information` side panel.

 **Rule's exception for Flags**
 If the value ID of an attribute that is defined as flag is longer than 4 characters, then this value will not be displayed as a flag but as a note.

-#### The following display rules are applied with ascending prevalence for any attribute

 ---